HoGentTIN/linux-training-hogent/modules/installing_centos7/030_installing_centos7_theory.md

 ![](assets/k_install_done.png)

 This screen will appear briefly when the virtual machines starts.
-You don\'t have to do anything.
+You don't have to do anything.

 ![](assets/l_install_reboot.png)